braintreedev/sample-17-braintree-subscription-node/README.md

 * Run `npm install` to install all dependencies
 * Run `npm start` to start the Express app
 * Visit `http://127.0.0.1:3000/` in your browser
-* Complete the Dropin form using PayPal or Credit Card:
+* Fill in the form using PayPal or a Credit Card:
 	* PayPal
-		* Any email/password combination will work in Sandbox
+		* Email: us-customer@commercefactory.org
+		* Password: test1234
-	* Credit Card (use the following credentials)
+	* Credit Card
 		* Number: `4111 1111 1111 1111`
 		* CVV: `123`
 		* Expiration date: `11/2020`